So much of our interaction with streets involves short, urgent commands. ‘Walk.’ ‘Stop.’ ‘No Turn.’ ‘Do Not Enter.’

 Utilizing space in cities

 Baltimore is a city that maximizes its density.
 This principle is reflected by the shared walls of rowhomes in neighborhoods and the strong identity of each neighborhood.
-At Marks, Thomas Architects, we frequently focus on reusing/rehabilitating structures otherwise left in disrepair — restoring the urban fabric and the prestige of the surrounding neighborhood.
+At Marks Thomas, we frequently focus on reusing/rehabilitating structures otherwise left in disrepair — restoring the urban fabric and the prestige of the surrounding neighborhood.
 Across Baltimore, vacant lots are being adopted by the communities that surround them, and used to create community gardens, murals, or simple social spaces that strengthen the city’s neighborhoods.

 Our project reflects a similar ingenuity and economy of space by offering both gathering space and the opportunity for friendly, affordable competition for all ages.